 Examples of industries and companies where our students can pursue careers:

-The automotive industry, for example, Scania, Volvo
+The automotive industry, such as Scania, Volvo

-The energy/utilities industry, such as ABB
+The energy/utilities industry, such as ABB, Northvolt

 Steel and mechanical engineering industries, such as Sandvik, Atlas Copco